 I was surprised at Japan’s take on Halloween!

-As a standard event in Japan in autumn, I hope that many people will continue to join in the fun with peace of mind and enjoyment.
+As a standard fall event in Japan, I hope that many people will continue to join in the fun with peace of mind and enjoyment.

-A lot of fun during autumn in Japan!
+A lot of fun during fall in Japan!

-Autumn leaves, climate, gourmet food, and more in Japan!
+Fall leaves, climate, seasonal cuisine, and more in Japan!
 There are so many ways that fall is different from other seasons, and visitors to Japan would certainly encounter something new and unfamiliar.
-We hope that you enjoy autumn with an open mind, and have fun!
+We hope that you enjoy fall with an open mind, and have fun!